annienaumann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 9: 5 June 2017

+**Today's Progress**: Started on the intro to HTML on the Udemy WebDev Bootcamp course to regrasp the HTML basics.
+Listened to CodeNewbie podcast on Paola Mata's journey in going from Admin to WebDev job at Buzzfeed and felt inspired that I could acheive the same.

+**Thoughts:** Good to know that using the bold tag is no longer relevant (using 'strong' is where its at!).
+And also MDN - a great resource for web dev!

+**Link to work:** N/A

 ### Day 8: 4 June 2017

 **Today's Progress**: Finally finished the Tribute Page for Nelson Mandela in Codepen for FCC.
 I did look at the example code as I got really stuck so I think I need to do a little course in Bootstrap to fully understand what it is and what it does.
 Managed to work out (after much researching) why my hyperlink to Wikipedia wasnt working - I was missing an equals sign!!
 Something so small caused the problem!
 Also started HTML/CSS on Udemy course.